genexus-books/gx-super-app/Flutter/example_superapp/example/android/README.md

 	private fun initApplication(context: Application) {
 		application = ApplicationHelper(context, entityProvider)
 		application?.apply {
-			//These modules are provided by GeneXus and required by the MiniApps in order to work properly registerModule(com.genexus.android.core.externalobjects.CoreExternalObjectsModule())
+			//These modules are provided by GeneXus and required by the Mini Apps in order to work properly. registerModule(com.genexus.android.core.externalobjects.CoreExternalObjectsModule())
 			registerModule(com.genexus.android.core.usercontrols.CoreUserControlsModule())
 			registerModule(com.genexus.android.controls.grids.smart.SmartGridModule())
 			registerModule(com.genexus.android.superapps.SuperAppsModule())

-			//This is a custom module provided by the native SuperApp, exposing its public API to the MiniApps registerModule(PaymentsModule())
+			//This is a custom module provided by the native Super App, exposing its public API to the Mini Apps. registerModule(PaymentsModule())

 			onCreate()